-Inauguration Day 2017 Schedule: Official Events, Protests Will Overlap In A Crowded Washington, DC
+Inauguration Day 2017 Schedule: Official Events, Protests Will Overlap In A Crowded Washington, D.C.

 An estimated 250,000 people will attend in the ticketed areas, and an additional 500,000 are expected to attend in non-ticketed areas.
 The swearing-in will also be televised live and live-streamed on numerous media outlets.

-Musical guests scheduled so fora include America’s Got Talent winner Jackie Evancho, the Mormon Tabernacle Choir, the Radio City Rockettes and the Missouri State University Chorale.
+Musical guests scheduled so far include America’s Got Talent winner Jackie Evancho, the Mormon Tabernacle Choir, the Radio City Rockettes, and the Missouri State University Chorale.

-Guest speakers on the schedule listed by UPI include New York Archbishop Timothy Michael Cardinal Dolan, the Reverend Samuel Rodriguez of the National Hispanic Christian Leadership Conference, Pastor Paula White of New Destiny Christian Center, Rabbi Marvin Hier of the Simon Wiesenthal Center, the Reverend Franklin Graham of the Billy Graham Evangelistic Association and Bishop Wayne T. Jackson of Great Faith Ministries International.
+Guest speakers on the schedule listed by UPI include New York Archbishop Timothy Michael Cardinal Dolan, the Reverend Samuel Rodriguez of the National Hispanic Christian Leadership Conference, Pastor Paula White of New Destiny Christian Center, Rabbi Marvin Hier of the Simon Wiesenthal Center, the Reverend Franklin Graham of the Billy Graham Evangelistic Association, and Bishop Wayne T. Jackson of Great Faith Ministries International.

 Inaugural Parade